henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Cert:
 : an X.509 certificate represented as a byte-string

-### TPM-Specific Terms
+### RoT specific terms

 PCR:
-: a Platform Configuration Register that is part of a TPM and is used to securely store and report measurements about security posture
+: a Platform Configuration Register that is part of a hardware root of trust and is used to securely store and report measurements about security posture

 PCR-Hash:
 : a hash value of the security posture measurements stored in a TPM PCR (e.g. regarding running software instances) represented as a byte-string